 Undergraduate and graduate consultants frequently present their research at regional, national, and international conferences (including ECWCA, IWCA, IWAC, CCCC) and are encouraged to publish their work (in venues such as WLN, Praxis, WCJ, The Peer Review, Dangling Modifier).
 Undergraduate and graduate consultants have collaborated with the Director on several IRB-approved research projects, and some consultants have published their work in peer-reviewed journals.

 +Brooks-Gillies, Marilee.
 “Constellations Across Cultural Rhetorics and Writing Centers.”
-Writing Centers and Relationality: Constellating Stories, a special issue of The Peer Review, 2018, http://thepeerreview-iwca.org/issues/relationality-si/constellations-across-cultural-rhetorics-and-writing-centers/.
+Writing Centers and Relationality: Constellating Stories, a special issue of The Peer Review, 2018, vol. 2, no. 1, http://thepeerreview-iwca.org/issues/relationality-si/constellations-across-cultural-rhetorics-and-writing-centers/.

 +Brooks-Gillies, Marilee, Lisa Bell, J.M.
 Dembsey, and Duane Theobald.
 “Writing Center Administrator Guidance in Response to the COVID-19 Pandemic: A Position Statement.”
 The Peer Review, 2021, vol. 5, no. 1, https://thepeerreview-iwca.org/issues/issue-5-1/writing-center-administrator-guidance-in-response-to-the-covid-19-pandemic-the-progression-of-a-position-statement/.